twinfoundation/framework/packages/core/docs/reference/interfaces/IComponent.md

 > `readonly` **CLASS\_NAME**: `string`

-The name of the service.
+The name of the component.

 ## Methods